Pompeii: Modern archaeology

 After those of Fiorelli, excavations continued in an increasingly more systematic and considered manner under several directors of archaeology though still with the main interest in making spectacular discoveries and uncovering more houses rather than answering the main questions about the city and its long term preservation.

 In the 1920s, Amedeo Maiuri excavated older layers beneath those of 79 AD for the first time to learn about the settlement history.
 Maiuri made the last excavations on a grand scale in the 1950s, and the area south of the Via dell'Abbondanza and the city wall was almost completely uncovered, but they were poorly documented scientifically.
 Preservation was haphazard, and his reconstructions were difficult to distinguish from the original ruins, which is a great handicap for studying genuine antique remains.
 Questionable reconstruction was also done after the severe earthquake of 1980, which caused great destruction.
 Since then, work has been confined to the excavated areas except for targeted soundings and excavations.
 Further excavations on a large scale are not planned, and today archaeologists are more engaged in reconstructing, documenting and slowing the decay of the ruins.

 In December 2018, archaeologists discovered the remains of harnessed horses in the Villa of the Mysteries.

 Under the 'Great Pompeii Project' over 2.5 km of ancient walls within the city were relieved of danger of collapse by treating the unexcavated areas behind the street fronts in order to increase drainage and reduce the pressure of groundwater and earth on the walls, a problem especially in the rainy season.
 These excavations resumed on unexcavated areas of Regio V. In November 2020 the remains of two men, thought to be a rich man and his slave, were found in a 2 m layer of ash.
 They appeared to have escaped the first eruption but were killed by a second blast the next day.
 A study of the bones showed that the younger one appeared to have done manual labour and hence was likely a slave.

 In December 2020, a thermopolium, an inn or snack-bar, was excavated in Regio V. In addition to brightly coloured frescoes depicting some of the food on offer, archaeologists found eight dolia (terracotta pots) still containing remnants of meals, including duck, goat, pig, fish, and snails.
-They also found a decorated bronze drinking bowl known as a patera, wine flasks, amphora, and ceramic jars used for cooking stews and soups.
+They also found a decorated bronze drinking bowl known as a patera, wine flasks, amphorae, and ceramic jars used for cooking stews and soups.
 One fresco depicts a dog with a collar on a leash, possibly reminding customers to leash their pets.
 The complete skeleton of a tiny adult dog was also discovered, measuring only about 20–25 cm at the shoulder, which provides evidence of the highly selective breeding of dogs in Roman times.